 Enjoy some holiday theater together.

 Our round-up of Holiday Theater for Kids and Nutcracker Performances will help you mix it up with a holiday favorite.
-Pop some popcorn and make a fuss over it!
+So many in-person shows are back this year!

 Make homemade gift supplies.